Your Best Days for Making a Baby

 Ovulation Test Strips

 These are the simplest and least expensive option.
-You hold the test strip in your urine stream (or in a sterile cup you've filled with urine).
-Color coding will tell you whether you're ovulating.
+You hold the strip in your urine stream (or in a sterile cup you've filled with urine).
+Color coding will tell you if you're ovulating.

-Digital Ovulation Tests include a digital readout, which may make it easier to see your results.
+Digital Ovulation Tests include a digital readout, which can make it easier to see your results.

 - Digital Ovulation Test